Menu

 The wheel of the year turns, and we now find ourselves smack-dab in the middle of fall.
 And while each season comes with its own joys and challenges, the approaching colder months can be especially trying.
 Don’t get me wrong – I love the cooler weather of fall and its riotously bright colors.
 I love the apple picking, the pumpkin carving, and the whole feast of Thanksgiving.
 It is truly my favorite season.

-This autumn leaf lantern is one of my favorite fall crafts.
-It’s an easy project that the kids can help with.
-It’s very rustic but glows with a little bit of fall magic.
-If you are like me and enjoy simple, natural decor, this DIY lantern is for you.
-And it requires only a few simple supplies – a few craft basics, plus a jar, a leaf, some paint, an LED tea light, and some filler for the lantern.
-I like to fill my lantern with natural material, but use whatever you have on hand.
+This fall luminary requires only a few simple supplies – a jar, a leaf, some paint, an LED tea light, and some filler for the lantern.
+I like filling my lantern with natural material but use whatever you have.
 Here I’ve used red lentils, but other types of dried beans or acorns are nice, too.
 Some glass pebbles or even shredded colored paper would work.
 And although I love the warmth of candlelight, please be safe and use an LED tea light, not an actual candle in your lantern.

 Supplies: